 Films Division of India was established in 1948 to articulate the energy of a newly independent nation.
-For more than six decades, the organization has relentlessly striven to maintain a record of the social, political and cultural imaginations and realities of the country on film.
+For more than seven decades, the organization has relentlessly striven to maintain a record of the social, political and cultural imaginations and realities of the country on film.
 It has actively worked in encouraging and promoting a culture of film-making in India that respects individual vision and social commitment.

 It is the main film-medium organization of the Government of India and is well equipped with trained film personnel, cameras, recording and editing facilities.
 This infrastructure is put to use to assist in-house as well as free-lance film makers and producers.